Trump plays golf in Scotland while protesters take to the streets and decry his visit

 One dog had a sign that said “No treats for tyrants.”

-“You better get your act together,” Trump said.
-“You’re not going to have Europe anymore.”
+Meanwhile, Scottish First Minister John Swinney, who is also set to meet with Trump during the visit, announced that public money will go to staging the 2025 Nexo Championship, previously known previously as the Scottish Championship, at Trump’s first course near Aberdeen next month.

+“The Scottish Government recognizes the importance and benefits of golf and golf events, including boosting tourism and our economy,” Swinney said.

-While in Scotland, Trump is set to talk trade with Starmer and Ursula von der Leyen, the European Commission president.
+Trump also plans to talk trade with Starmer and Ursula von der Leyen, the European Commission president.
 But golf is a major focus.

 The president has long lobbied for Turnberry to host the British Open, which it has not done since he took over ownership.

-Note: This story has been corrected to reflect that the citizenship status for June Osbourne is U.S.-British, not U.S.-Scottish, and that the Trump family’s company took over Turnberry in 2014, not 2008.